How to Use a Retatrutide Pen

 March 14, 2026: Initial publication

-The 30mg retatrutide pen is a prefilled multi-dose device: 30mg total content, 300 clicks, 0.1mg per click, and a 60-click / 6mg maximum dial per single administration.
-This page covers the device — specifications, storage, priming, administration, and needle fit.
+The 30mg retatrutide pen is a prefilled, multi-dose device: 30mg total, 300 clicks, 0.1mg per click, and a 60-click / 6mg maximum dial per injection.
+Use runs in six steps — room-temperature equilibration, a fresh needle, a 2-click prime, dialling the required clicks, subcutaneous delivery with a ~10-second hold, then needle removal and refrigerated storage — each walked through below, alongside specs, storage, and needle fit.
 For exact dose conversions, use the pen clicks chart.
-For pen-duration and pen-count math, use the calculator.
+For pen-duration and pen-count math, use the retatrutide pen how many clicks calculator.
 For the TRIUMPH titration schedule, use the dosage guide.
-For research-use availability in the UAE, see the Retatrutide UAE supply page.
+For the full molecule route through trials, approval status, dosing, and Dubai availability, use the retatrutide research hub.
+For research-use availability, batch proof, and formats in the UAE, see Retatrutide UAE formats.

 - 30mg total retatrutide per pen